etuned/etuned/README.md

  We're Live at [Zombiecoin.io](https://www.zombiecoin.io)!
 You can learn more about the project at the [StudioX](https://www.studioxnfts.com/) website as well.

-### You can view some of my code in my public repos below.
+### You can view some examples of my coding abilities in my public repos below.
 If you have any questions don't hesitate to contact me on [LinkedIn](https://www.linkedin.com/in/ebartunek)